Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Painful abdomen

 Treatment for toxin exposure requires immediate emergency care.
-Our vets will utilize IV fluids and supportive therapies to purify your cat’s body from the toxins.
-Additional fluids will also be used to bring back its optimal hydration levels, helping the body recover.
+Our vets will utilize IV fluids, activated charcoal, and supportive therapies to purify your cat’s body from the toxins.
 Diuretics will also be used to help increase urine production, helping flush out toxins from your cat’s body.

 1. Urinary Blockages

 Urinary blockages are a huge concern when it comes to your cat’s kidney health.
-Kidney problems such as toxin buildup and pressure increase can happen when your cat’s urinary tract experiences blockages.
-When these occur, they can cause severe damage to the kidneys and other organs affected.
-Some of the common causes of this include urethral plugs and bladder stones.
+Toxin and pressure build can occur when your cat’s urinary tract experiences blockages.
+As a result, this can cause severe damage to the kidneys and other organs.

 • Blood in the urine